meisterplan/docker-k8s-deploy/README.md

 # k8s-deploy Docker Image

-A docker image that bundles common dependencies required for kubernetes deployments
+A docker image that bundles common dependencies required for Kubernetes deployments

 You can find the Docker image on DockerHub [here](https://hub.docker.com/repository/docker/meisterplan/k8s-deploy).